biodash/biodash.github.io/content/codeclub/S03E08_loops/index.md

 ### Exercise 1: First loops

-Loop over the numbers 5 through 10 -- inside the loop, simply print each number to screen.
+Loop over the numbers 5 through 10; and inside the loop, simply print each number to screen.

 (Of course, feel free to look at the examples above for reference -- but *type out the loop* to get the syntax under your fingers.)